<function>

 Nanoseconds | ns | 10-9 |

-The section starts by identifying features that make operations unsafe.
-They'll reveal that common operations such as reductions aren't thread safe, giving rise to incorrect results if multithreading is applied naively.
-We'll also explore the concept of embarrassingly parallel problems, which are a prime example of thread-safe operations.
+The section will be centered on identifying some key features that render operations unsafe.
+They'll reveal that common operations like reductions aren't thread safe, leading to incorrect results if multithreading is applied naively.
+We'll conclude the section by exploring the concept of embarrassingly parallel problems, which are a prime example of thread-safe operations.
 As the name suggests, these problems can be parallelized directly, without requiring significant program adaptations.

-We start by presenting some operations that aren't thread-safe.
-The examples highlight the need for caution when tasks exhibit some degree of dependency, either in terms of operations or shared resources.
+Unsafe operations in multithreaded environments are those that can lead to incorrect behavior, data corruption, or program crashes when executed concurrently.
+The following examples we present will highlight their potential emergence when tasks exhibit some degree of dependency, either in terms of operations or shared resources.

 is initialized to zero.
-Then, this value is updated within a for-loop that iterates twice, with output
+This value is then updated within a for-loop that iterates twice, with output

 set to i